incontinence is the accidental leaking of urine. It's not a disease. It's a

 incontinence.
 But not everyone with an overactive bladder leaks urine.

-bladder doesn't empty as it should and then leaks urine later.
-This happens
+bladder doesn't empty as it should, it then leaks urine later.

-- Total incontinence happens when you are always leaking urine.
+- Total incontinence means that you are always leaking urine.

 It happens when the sphincter muscle no longer works.